 Southern Sweet Potato Casserole with Pecan Topping

 This Southern Sweet Potato Casserole with Sweet Pecan Topping recipe has been in my family for my entire life.
-The recipe came from my Great Grandma Merritt, my grandma’s mother.
-While she was living in Georgia she needed a recipe to take to her husband’s dinner party.
-Her neighbor at the time shared this recipe with her and it was a hit!
-Ever since then this recipe has been made every single Thanksgiving with little deviation.
+The sweet potato casserole recipe came from my Great Grandma Merritt, my grandma’s mother.
+While she was living in Georgia she needed a tasty recipe to take to her husband’s dinner party.
+Her neighbor at the time shared this southern casserole recipe with her and it was a hit!
+Ever since then this sweet potato casserole with pecans recipe has been made every single Thanksgiving with little deviation.
 My Great Grandma passed away many years ago, but a piece of her lives on through this dish.
 My great grandma taught it to her daughter, who then taught her daughter who then taught me.
 I love that I get to carry on the tradition and share it with my family.

 What Do You Need To Make Southern Sweet Potato Casserole?

-To make this southern sweet potato casserole recipe you will need no special tools and only a few key ingredients.
+To make this southern sweet potato casserole with pecans recipe you will need:

 A strainer (you can use a spoon to just scoop the potatoes out of the boiling water)

-A perfect stress-free recipe to include in your Thanksgiving side dish rotation!
-While this sweet potato casserole is simple you will want to follow a few steps to nail it every time.
+A perfect stress-free sweet potato casserole recipe to include in your Thanksgiving side dish rotation!
+While this southern sweet potato casserole is simple you will want to follow a few steps to nail it every time.

 How Do You Make Southern Sweet Potato Casserole?

 Preparing and Cooking the Sweet Potatoes